JoseDLR24/rental-app-client/README.md

 ## How to use:

-Go to LINK and access the website.
+Go to https://rentalapp-6cca3.web.app/ and access the website.
 Click on "Scraper"
 On the bottom left part, click the button "Run App" Wait until the data is fetched and displayed on the table.